harvester/docs/versioned_docs/version-v1.1/install/management-address.md

 title: "Management Address"
 keywords:
   - VIP
-Description: The Harvester provides a virtual IP as the management address.
+description: The Harvester provides a virtual IP as the management address.
 ---

 <head>